 Most major health organizations recommend nursing your baby for a minimum of 12 months, but many health professionals recommend even longer than that.
 Here’s what major medical organizations have to say about extended breastfeeding:

-- The Academy of American Pediatrics (AAP) recommends that babies be exclusively breastfed for the first 6 months, with its continuation lasting for at least 1 year.
-After that, they recommend breastfeeding as long as “mutually desired by mother and infant.”
+- The Academy of American Pediatrics (AAP) recommends that babies be exclusively breastfed for the first 6 months, with complementary foods introduced around six months.
+AAP supports continued breastfeeding until two years or beyond, as mutually desired by mother and child.

 - The World Health Organization (WHO) also